Announcing Shayna’s Book Pink Chaos

 I message

-NOT just for moms of tweens this book is a much needed guide to transform your mother-daughter relationship from chaos to connection PRE-ORDER Today.
+NOT just for moms of tweens this book is a much needed guide to transform your mother-daughter relationship from chaos to connection.
+Write an Amazon review for Pink Chaos and help it get to Number 1 for Parenting Girls.

 Now Enrolling